[Skip to Content]

 Exercise Therapy for Chronic Pain: Basic Science and Clinical Practice

 Emiko Senba, MD, PhD, explores why exercise is a powerful tool in chronic pain management from both scientific and clinical perspectives.
 She reviews how physical exercise influences the nervous system and can lead to long-term pain reduction (through mechanisms of exercise-induced hypoalgesia).
-The session also provides practical insights into integrating exercise programs into pain treatment plans for better patient outcomes.
+The session also provides practical insights on integrating exercise programs into pain treatment plans to improve patient outcomes.

 Emiko Senba, MD, PhD